botpress/botpress/docs/guide/docs/channels/messenger.md

 > All changes to the configuration will take effect on `onBotMount`.
 To refresh the at runtime, you can disable and enable the bot again without restarting the server.

 ### Facebook Webhook
-Messenger will use a webhook that you'll need to register to communicate with your bot.
+Messenger will use a webhook that you'll need to register to communicate with your chatbot.

 1. In your Facebook app, go to Products > Messenger > Settings > Webhooks > Setup Webhooks
 2. Under Callback URL, enter your secured public URL and make sure to point to the `/webhook` endpoint.